MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 - If the chosen entity is unavailable because of the limitation above, you might be able to choose the tables that comprise the data from that entity.

 > [!NOTE]
-> For a list of ready-made finance and operations entities that pass validation rules, You can run the **Data entity row version change tracking validation report** available in Finance and Operations app at path **System administration/Setup/Row version change tracking/Data entity row version change tracking validation report**
+> For a list of ready-made finance and operations entities that pass validation rules, run the **Data entity row version change tracking validation report** available in finance and operations apps at path **System administration/Setup/Row version change tracking/Data entity row version change tracking validation report.**
 >
 >
 - In case of a database restore operation in Dataverse, finance and operations entities enabled in Azure Synapse Link are removed.
 To re-enable entities, you'll need to re-enable corresponding virtual tables for all selected entities, re-enable change tracking and re-select the tables in Azure Synapse Link.